 In certain cases, ID Logistics directly launches construction of a warehouse, completing all the formalities required for obtaining the requisite ICPE permits.
-To date, ID Logistics has managed construction of eight warehouses in France, each time obtaining the required approval.
+To date, ID Logistics has managed the construction of eight warehouses in France, each time obtaining the relevant authorizations.